How to Fertilize Soil Effectively – gardens and grass

 A non-organic fertilizer will release its nutrients quickly, like in hours to a few days.
 Changes can occur very fast but you need to be careful how much you apply.
 Too much non-organic fertilizer can burn or kill plants because it “dumps” the nutrients all at once.
 There is no “time release” to it.
 Always follow the directions on the fertilizer bag.

 How to Apply Fertilizer

-You can apply fertilizer to your soil and leave it on top or turn the soil.
+You can apply fertilizer to the top of the soil or mix it in the soil.
 Either way will work since water will pull the fertilizer down through the soil.
 If using compost, it is beneficial to mix it with the soil.
 It will help aerate and increase water retention of the soil.

 Granular fertilizers, compost and worm castings are easy to spread by hand while liquid fertilizers need to be mixed with water and then sprayed on the soil.

 When using any non-organic fertilizers, always follow the directions on the product bag.
 Too much can be harmful.
 I recommend using gloves when applying non-organic fertilizers.